FRB 20210405I: a nearby Fast Radio Burst localised to sub-arcsecond precision with MeerKAT: Discussion

 \subsubsection{Scattering}

 Figure~\ref{fig:distance} shows the scattering time, $\tau_s$, measurement of \mtpfrb\ interpolated to 1~GHz in a $\tau_s$ -- DM diagram.
 We highlight the expected DM contribution from the Milky Way (MW), $\text{DM}_\text{MW} = 516 \pm 103~\text{pc}~\text{cm}^{-3}$, with its 20~per cent uncertainty range for that sightline as computed using the \textsc{ne2001} Galactic free-electron model.
 Additionally, we show the combined range of $\text{DM}_\text{MW}$ and the MW halo DM contribution of $144~\text{pc}~\text{cm}^{-3}$ expected from the \citet{2020Yamasaki} halo model.
-The curved black solid line shows the best-fitting $\tau_s$ -- DM relation of Galactic pulsars \citep{2022Cordes} with its 1-$\sigma$ range highlighted with black dashed lines. \mtpfrb\,'s scattering time measurement is consistent with either an extra-galactic source or a source within the MW halo.
+The curved black solid line shows the best-fitting $\tau_s$ -- DM relation of Galactic pulsars \citep{2022Cordes} with its 1-$\sigma$ range highlighted with black dashed lines. {We can see in Figure\ 9 that \mtpfrb's scattering time is larger than the scattering time expected from the Milky Way, {which is also the lower DM limit for an extra-galactic source}; however, it is consistent with the scattering-DM relation of Galactic pulsars.
+This implies that \mtpfrb\ 's scattering time measurement is consistent with either an extra-galactic source or a source within the MW halo.}

-\mtpfrb\, is located at a low Galactic latitude of $-4.597$~deg, which means that its radio signal passed through the thick disk of the Milky Way.
-The best-fitting scattering index is $-4.6 \pm 0.1$ (see Section\,\ref{sec: scattering}), which agrees well with the power law index expected from Kolmogorov turbulence in ionised media, $-22/5 = -4.4$.
+\mtpfrb\ is located at a low Galactic latitude of $-4.597$~deg, which means that its radio signal passed through the thick disk of the Milky Way.
+The best-fitting scattering index is $-4.6 \pm 0.1$ (see Section\ \ref{sec: scattering}), which agrees well with the power law index expected from Kolmogorov turbulence in ionised media, $-22/5 = -4.4$.
 It is also consistent with the spread in scattering indices $3 < \gamma_s < 4.5$ observed in Galactic radio pulsars \citep{2021Oswald, 2022Cordes}.
 The scattering time interpolated to 1~GHz is $9.7 \pm 0.2~\text{ms}$.
 The pulse broadening expected from the Milky Way ISM in that direction is $0.122$~ms according to the \textsc{ne2001} Galactic free-electron model \citep{2002Cordes}.
 The isotropic thin-screen scattering model describes the data well with profile residuals that appear normally distributed for both the band-integrated and sub-banded data.
 The profile data offer little room for deviations from the isotropic scattering regime.